obsproject/rfcs/text/0039-service-overhaul.md

 #### Twitch VOD track
 This will be the **only one** custom feature that will be allowed in OBS Studio UI code.

+### If the saved service id is not registered becuase the plugin is longer there
+OBS Studio will fallback to an empty `"custom_service"` with a message for the user explaining that maybe a plugin is missing.

 ## Service JSON for `obs-services`

 ### Old version from `rtmp-services`